Student Conduct, Professionalism and Dispute Resolution

 As future health care professionals and health science researchers, UCSF students are held to high standards of behavior, particularly in matters of ethics, judgment and professionalism.
 Student conduct is often directly relevant to a student's academic performance.
 Matters relating to student conduct are therefore initiated by the deans of the schools and Graduate Division (or their designees).
 The dean shall be made aware of alleged misconduct and determine whether to utilize either procedures related to academic professionalism standards or student conduct procedures.
 Both avenues allow for informal or formal resolution of the issue(s).
 Initiation of one procedure does not preclude the use of the other resolution or investigative options.

 Issues of Academic Professionalism

 Breaches in academic professionalism, considered a core competency by the UCSF School of Dentistry, are differentiated from instances of student misconduct.
-Any breach of academic professionalism will be addressed via the process outlined at Professionalism at the UCSF School of Dentistry
+Any breach of academic professionalism will be addressed via the process outlined within the Professionalism Expectations Statement.

 Issues of Student Conduct

 The School of Dentistry utilizes the UCSF campus student conduct procedures outlined in Policies Applying to Campus Activities, Organizations, and Students (PACAOS).

 The Office of the Ombuds is a resource for all members of the UCSF community.
 The office provides a confidential, neutral, informal and independent place to discuss campus-related problems and can help identify and evaluate options, provide information, facilitate conversations between conflicting parties and make referrals when necessary.
 The office offers assistance with:

 - Conflicts (interpersonal, workplace, academic)

 - Navigating campus administration

 Contact the Office of the Ombuds at at 415.502.9600 or visit their website for more information.